Clarity-89/Frogger/README.md

-A game built as a finla project for Udacity's Object Oriented Javascript course.
+A game built as a final project for Udacity's Object Oriented Javascript course.